zoltanctoth/ceu-cloud-class/aws.md

   - Note that in this example, we have selected `General purpose` in the drop down filter
   - This leaves us 7 choices for hardware configuration.
   - Note that the price per hour for each of these options is not listed here
-    - To get the price, note the instance type name (e.g. `m3.large`) and refer back to the [EC2 pricing list](http://aws.amazon.com/ec2/pricing/)
+    - To get the price, note the instance type name (e.g. t2.nano`) and refer back to the [EC2 pricing list](https://ec2instances.info/)
-- At the time of writing, an `m3.large` instance in `US East (N. Virginia)` rented on an `On Demand` basis costs $0.140 per Hour
 - We discussed many of the details described in this table of instance types in the pricing discussion above
 - Briefly, we are given a series of options that differ in their number of CPUs, memory, pre-configured storage, network performance, etc.
 - To view more or less details you can adjust this table using the `Show/Hide Columns option`
-- In the example depicted below we have selected the `m3.large` option with 2 CPUs, 7.5 GiB of memory, a single 32GB SSD `Instance Storage` volume, and moderate network performance
+- In the example depicted below we have selected the `t2.nano` option
 - Once you are ready, proceed to the next step by pressing the `Next: Configure Instance Details` button

 ***